open-telemetry/opentelemetry-specification/specification/api-tracing.md

 - `Resource`
 - `SpanID`
 - `Start timestamp`
+- `OutOfBand` to specify the span originated from out of band

 // TODO: There's a question about clock resolution when a user supplies a ts
 // compared to clock the tracer uses internally.
 For a case where the span is